GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The management question, therefore, is not whether to build a pilot system and throw it away.
-You will do that.
-The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Fred Brooks*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts